aws/aws-graviton-getting-started/c-c++.md

 $ objdump -d app | grep -i 'ldxr\|ldaxr\|stxr\|stlxr' | wc -l
 ```

-GCC's `-moutline-atomics` flag produces a binary that runs on both Graviton and
+GCC's `-moutline-atomics` flag produces a binary that runs on both Graviton1 and later
-Graviton2.
+Gravitons with LSE support.
 Supporting both platforms with the same binary comes at a small
 extra cost: one load and one branch.
 To check that an application
 has been compiled with `-moutline-atomics`, `nm` command line utility displays
 the name of functions and global variables in an application binary.
 The boolean